Equations of Motion

 Would that it were so simple.
 This example only works when initial velocity is zero.
 Displacement is proportional to the square of time when acceleration is constant and initial velocity is zero.
 A true general statement would have to take into account any initial velocity and how the velocity was changing.
 This results in a terribly messy proportionality statement.
 Displacement is directly proportional to time and proportional to the square of time when acceleration is constant.
 A function that is both linear and square is said to be quadratic, which allows us to compact the previous statement considerably.
 Displacement is a quadratic function of time when acceleration is constant

-Proportionality statements are useful, but not as concise as equations.
+Proportionality statements are useful, but not as general as equations.
 We still don't know what the constants of proportionality are for this problem.
 One way to figure them out is to use algebra.

 Start with the definition of average velocity.

 Expand Δs to s − s0 and condense Δt to t.